php-fig-rectified/fig-rectified-standards/Tabs-vs-Spaces.md

 have to adjust to a team's preference when switching teams.
 This helps productivity as consistent behavior helps speed up recognition.

-### Smaller File Sizes
-Sure, disk space itself doesn't matter, but bandwidth does, so the view files that contain a lot of indentation are effected the most here.
-If you take a look, most websites actually still don't compress their output.

 ### Cursor/Usability
 Easier keyboard navigation for starters.
 It may seem minor, but positionning the text cursor with the mouse at the beginning of the line is